• Home

 US:

 Hobsons emigrated to the US from the 17th century onwards.
-It is estimated that there are around 15-20 main family lines in the US (excluding ad hoc migrations).
+It is estimated that there are around 25-30 main family lines in the US, excluding ad hoc migrations and US branches of established UK trees.

 In 1994, Jay W Hobson published "The Hobson Family Lineage - Descendants of George and Elizabeth Hobson" (A copy of Jay's book is held in the Hobson one-name study archive and can be viewed on FamilySearch.)
 This book covers the descendants of George Hobson (1684-1748) and his wife Elizabeth Lindley.
 George settled in North Carolina; he might have come from Cropton, North Yorkshire but this has not been proved yet.
 Jay's book consolidates research from three earlier publications but also includes significant additional input from Jay Hobson himself and other more recent Hobson researchers, all of whom are acknowledged within the preface to the book.
 The three earlier publications are now out of print: in 1957, the late Earl H Davis produced "Hobson 1707-1957 250th Anniversary of America"; in 1978, the late Marie Wiles produced an updated genealogy of the George Hobson line titled "Hobson Cousins", and more recently Carolyn Camilla (Hobson) Whiteside published "Hobson Family History & Genealogy 1677-1977".